ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 - Context bound to a given time window: Construct redemption context as F(current time window), where F is a pseudorandom function.
-- Context bound to a client location: Construct redemption context as F(client IP address prefix), where F is a pseudorandom function
+- Context bound to a client location: Construct redemption context as F(client IP address prefix), where F is a pseudorandom function.
 - Context bound to a given time window and location: Construct redemption context as F(current time window, client IP address prefix), where F is a pseudorandom function.